How to look for records of... Bomb Census survey 1940-1945

 12. South Eastern (HQ Tunbridge Wells)

-Northern Ireland seems to have been outside the regional structure, but The National Archives does hold a small number of records relating to bomb damage in Northern Ireland.
+Northern Ireland seems to have been outside the regional structure but The National Archives does hold a small number of records relating to bomb damage in Northern Ireland.

 HO 193/90 and chapter 7 of HO 191/203 include some information on the historical background to the Bomb Census survey.

-3. How was the Bomb Census information gathered?
+3. Key records of the Bomb Census

-4.1 Bomb Census reports in HO 198
+3.1 Bomb Census reports

-Of particular significance among the records in HO 198 are the BC4 report forms.
-These forms were completed by the Research and Experiments Branch of the Ministry of Home Security and contain the following information:
+Of particular significance among the records are the Bomb Census reports.
+These were mostly made up of forms called BC4s and were completed by the Research and Experiments Branch of the Ministry of Home Security.

 • date and time that the bomb fell